INTO & Comhlámh – In Partnership for Teacher Volunteers

 INTO fully supports good practice in international volunteering and is committed to a vision of international volunteers working in solidarity for a just, equitable and sustainable world.

-42 Irish Sending Organisations are implementing Comhlámh’s Code of Good Practice for Volunteer Sending Agencies, ensuring that international volunteering has a positive impact on the volunteer and host community.
+21 Irish Sending Organisations are currently implementing Comhlámh’s Code of Good Practice for Volunteer Sending Agencies, ensuring that international volunteering has a positive impact on the volunteer and host community.
 We advise you to only support International Volunteering with one of these Code signatories.
 Any queries about responsible international volunteering and the Sending Agencies that are

 implementing good practice, please visit www.comhlamh.org.